 JOHN: There’s no fence.
 Both are true.

 JOHN: This is not a fence.
-There’s not two doctrines.
-You take one or the other.
-You take both; they’re both in the Scriptures.
+There’s not two doctrines, you take one or the other.
+You take both - they’re both in the Scriptures.
 In the end, when anybody’s saved, they give all the credit to God.
 When anybody goes to hell, they get all the blame.
-Now, how God resolves that in the perfections of His infinite mind is not a problem for Him if it’s only a problem for my pea brain, and it is one of the reasons why I believe the Bible was written by God because I know editors.
+Now, how God resolves that in the perfections of His infinite mind is not a problem for Him, it’s only a problem for my pea brain, and it is one of the reasons why I believe the Bible was written by God because I know editors.
 They would fix that, but nobody fixed it.

 Now, just since you see that as a problem, let me help solve your problem by giving you more problems.
 Follow this.
-Simple question: You just read from Romans.
+Simple QUESTIONER: You just read from Romans.
 Who wrote it?

 Let me ask you another question.
 Is Jesus man or God?
-Well, he's man.
-Well, he's 100 percent man; he's 100 percent God; you can’t be 200 percent of anything.
-That’s not possible, but that’s the way it is.
+Well, He’s man.
+Well, He’s a hundred percent man, He’s a hundred percent God.
+You can’t be two hundred percent of anything.
+That’s not possible but that’s the way it is.
 I’ll ask you one that you should be dealing with on a regular basis.
 Who lives your Christian life?